 How much does it cost to rent Flatiron office space?

 Flatiron District, defined as between Union Square and Madison Square Park, has more than 31 million square feet of commercial real estate inventory, but direct vacancy rate is one of the lowest in New York at 6.3% (as of Q1 2018, the city average is around 9%).
-Despite low availability, demand for Flatiron office space remains high, in part to be heart of the city’s startup scene.
+Despite low availability, demand for Flatiron office space remains high, in part to be at the heart of the NYC’s startup scene.
 The average Flatiron office for rent costs $69 per square foot, and around $77 per square foot for office space in a Class A building.
 Rental rates vary by building class, lease length, building amenities, and much more.
 To better understand the nuances of the commercial real estate leasing process, review our Leasopedia resources.

 The Flatiron District is widely recognized as the center of Silicon Alley, New York’s technology hub.
 Startups, publishers, fashion designers, nonprofits, consulting firms, and advertising agencies work side-by-side.
 Notable tenants include Yelp (154,000 square feet at 104 5th Ave), Tiffany & Co.
 (17,00 square feet at 53 West 23rd Street), Betterment (16,909 square feet at 61 West 23rd Street), Buzzfeed, Spotify, Dashlane, and Yext.